- Formulas

 Understanding Your Financial Goals

-Ultimately, no matter what your current circumstances may be, it’s never too late to start looking into aspects of your financial situation, such as your DTI ratio, in order to plan for the future.
+Ultimately, regardless of your current circumstances, it’s never too late to explore aspects of your financial situation, such as your DTI ratio, to better prepare for the future.

 Debt-to-Income Ratio FAQs